earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 # convert spatial object to a ggplot ready data frame - note this is a points layer
-# so we don't use the tidy function
+# so you don't use the tidy function
 sjer_plots_df <- as.data.frame(sjer_plots, region = "id")
 ```

-Now that we have all of our layers converted and cleaned up we can plot them.
+Now that you have all of your layers converted and cleaned up you can plot them.
-Notice that plotting is much faster when we crop the data to only the study location
+Notice that plotting is much faster when you crop the data to only the study location
-that we are interested in.
+that you are interested in.